hb-gpu

 hb_draw_funcs_t *

-Fetches the singleton hb_draw_funcs_t that feeds outline data into an hb_gpu_draw_t.
-Pass the hb_gpu_draw_t as the draw_data argument when calling the draw functions.
+Fetches the hb_draw_funcs_t that feeds outline data into draw .
+Pass draw as the draw_data argument when calling the draw functions.

 Returns